The problem, of course, is that everyone’s Startup list is different.

 A more complex example is my laptop.

-How do we figure out which ones we actually need?
+How do we figure out which ones we need to start automatically, and which we can safely disable?

-Many of the items in the Startup list are components obviously related to software you’ll recognize.
+Many of the items in the Startup list are obviously related to software you’ll recognize.

 For the rest, right-click on the item and you’ll find there’s a handy “Search online” link.

-Click that, and a web page will open searching for the named item.1 For many items, this will give you clear clues as to what the item is for and why you might want it to run automatically.
+Click that, and a webpage will open searching for the named item.1 For many items, this will give you clues as to what the item is for and why you might want it to run automatically.

 Search can be misleading, so I have to advise you to bring some skepticism to the table as well.
 In the example above — Adobe GC Invoker Utility — several search results indicated it was malware!
 In my case, it is not; it’s a component of Adobe software I have installed.
 Reading the information returned by the search, I learned:

 - It is not necessary to have it start at Startup.

-- Malware does, occasionally, disguise itself as this program.
-The actual location of the file is important.
+- Malware does occasionally disguise itself as this program.
+The location of the file is important.

 For many (though not all) items in the Startup list, the right-click list also includes an item called “Open file location”.
-Click on that, and Windows File Explorer will open to the actual location on your hard disk containing the file run on Startup.
+Click on that, and Windows File Explorer will open to the location on your hard disk containing that file.

 In my case, the location is exactly as expected:

 C:\Program Files (x86)\Common Files\Adobe\AdobeGCClient

 Malware trying to disguise itself as this program is often placed elsewhere.

 Even if you’re not worried about malware, the location of the file will often tell you what it’s for, or at least what it’s associated with.
-In this example, even without having performed a search, the file location would have told me that the file is related to the Adobe software installed on my machine.
+In this example, even without having performed a search, the file location tells me that the file is related to the Adobe software installed on my machine.

-Detective work will not always be conclusive, but in most cases it’ll get you what you need: an understanding of what the startup entry is at least related to.
+This detective work is not always conclusive, but in most cases, it’ll get you what you need: an understanding of what the startup entry is related to.

 But can I disable it?